Securely and privately access your cloud resources with either an AWS Site-to-Site VPN, Accelerated Site-to-Site VPN, or Client VPN connection.

 Compatibility with your employees' devices

-AWS Client VPN is designed to connect devices to your applications.
+AWS Client VPN is designed to connect devices to your network.
 It allows you to choose from OpenVPN-based client, giving employees the option to use the device of their choice, including Windows, Mac, iOS, Android, and Linux-based devices.